jimblandy/wgpu/docs/api-specs/mesh_shading.md

 Mesh shaders were first shown off in [NVIDIA's asteroids demo](https://www.youtube.com/watch?v=CRfZYJ_sk5E).
 Now, they form the basis for [Unreal Engine's Nanite](https://www.unrealengine.com/en-US/blog/unreal-engine-5-is-now-available-in-preview#Nanite).

 ### Mesh shader pipeline

+A mesh draw command like `RenderPass::draw_mesh_tasks` uses a `RenderPipeline` created using `Device::create_mesh_pipeline`, which runs the following stages:

+- First, an optional **task shader stage** decides how many mesh shader grids to dispatch

-A mesh shader pipeline is just like a standard render pipeline, except that the vertex shader stage is replaced by a mesh shader stage (and optionally a task shader stage).
+just like a standard render pipeline, except that the vertex shader stage is replaced by a mesh shader stage (and optionally a task shader stage).
 This functions as follows:

 * If there is a task shader stage, task shader workgroups are invoked first, with the number of workgroups determined by the draw call.
 Each task shader workgroup outputs a workgroup size and a task payload.
 A dispatch group of mesh shaders with the given workgroup size is then invoked with the task payload as a parameter.
 * Otherwise, a single dispatch group of mesh shaders with workgroup size given by the draw call is invoked.